GuidesBest time

 Polar night - when the sun does not rise at all above the Arctic Circle - runs roughly from November to January at 70°N. This gives 24-hour darkness and removes timing pressure entirely: aurora at 2 pm on a cloudy afternoon is possible in theory.
 But continuous darkness does not mean better aurora; that depends on solar activity, not the length of the night.

-Statistical analysis across multiple solar cycles consistently shows that geomagnetic activity peaks in September and March, close to the equinoxes.
+Statistical analysis across multiple solar cycles consistently shows that geomagnetic activity peaks close to the equinoxes, in March and September.
 This is called the Russell-McPherron effect.
 Around the equinoxes, Earth's magnetic field is oriented in a way that allows the solar wind's southward-pointing magnetic field component to couple more efficiently into the magnetosphere.
 The result: more geomagnetic storms for a given level of solar activity.

 Month by month breakdown

-Darkness: Returning - nights lengthening Activity: Moderate - equinox approaching
+Darkness: Returning - nights lengthening Activity: Low - equinox approaching

 First viable month in Scotland and northern Europe.
-Short nights but decent aurora probability.
+Short nights and aurora activity still well below the September-to-March season.
 Good for early-season trips before tourist crowds arrive.
 Too bright in the far north until late August.

 September ★★★★★

-Darkness: Good - equinox darkness Activity: High - equinox peak
+Darkness: Good - equinox darkness Activity: High - in season

 October ★★★★★

-Darkness: Excellent - polar night starting Activity: Above average
+Darkness: Excellent - polar night starting Activity: High - in season

 Darkness is near-total above the Arctic Circle from mid-November.
-Activity slightly lower than the equinox months.
+Activity sits within the same range as the rest of the season - any difference from the equinox months is inside normal year-to-year variation.
 Cold, with the first significant snowfall.
 Finland and Swedish Lapland start to look winter-ready.
 Good month for Tromsø and Saariselkä.

 The coldest month.
-Aurora activity is similar to December.
+Aurora activity is statistically indistinguishable from December, and from most of the season - though, like December, measurably below the top of the range (currently March and October).
 Nights begin to shorten slightly after the solstice but remain very long.
 Popular for Finnish Lapland glass igloo stays.
-Good for those prioritising complete polar darkness.

-Darkness: Very good Activity: High - equinox approaching
+Darkness: Very good Activity: High - in season

 March ★★★★★

-Darkness: Good - equinox darkness Activity: High - equinox peak
+Darkness: Good - equinox darkness Activity: High - in season

 April ★★★☆☆

-Darkness: Moderate - nights shortening Activity: Above average
+Darkness: Moderate - nights shortening Activity: Low - season's edge

 The solar cycle factor